rfeinman/detecting-adversarial-samples/README.md

 the Bayesian uncertainty and kernel density features will be computed for each of the normal, noisy and adversarial samples.
 A logistic regression model is trained on these features and the detector is built.

+## MNIST Demonstration

+    python train_model.py -d=mnist -e=10
+    python craft_adv_samples.py -d=mnist -a=fgsm
+    python detect_adv_samples.py -d=mnist -a=fgsm

+## Author Notes

+This code depends on the cleverhans repository; however, some of the attack code is re-implemented here (e.g. the "fgsm" function) with minor modifications.
+When cleverhans 2.0 is released, these modifications will no longer be necessary, and this repository will be updated.